 The goal is to lift heavier each week but not too heavy to prevent a quick recovery.
 Sets, reps, weight, and rest between sets play a factor in recovery time – along with your age, genetics, diet, sleep, and other activities.
 Building muscle is not magic; it’s science.
 There are no magic numbers that work for everyone, but you can use principles to get the results you are looking for.

-You must listen to your body; it knows best.
+Listen to your body; it knows best.

 Compound lifts such as squats, bench press, deadlift, and shoulder press or better than isometric lifts such as curls, leg extensions, and leg curls.
 Build your workout around compound activities to get results.
 The repetition range to build muscles is 6 to 10 repetitions.
 The weight and sets depend on your age and genetics.
 Older lifters can get away with one to two sets, while younger lifters need three sets to build muscle.